 - Units in poor health and low importance will be backed up with a system wide spare.

 The operational importance of a particular transformer to the transmission network is based upon a series of planning studies that look at the severity of the contingencies following the failure of the specific transformer.
-Given the high cost, specialty design and logistical challenges of moving a large power transformer, double-contingency studies provide guidance for the operation impact and prioritization.
+Given the high cost, specialty design and logistical challenges of moving a large power transformer, double-contingency studies provide guidance for the operational impact and prioritization.

 Power transformer condition is monitored as part of the asset maintenance program through off-line electrical tests, visual inspection and tracking of maintenance history.
 On line tests include dissolved-gas-analysis-oil tests, infrared inspection, vibration analysis and partial discharge condition assessment.